TariqAHassan/BioVida/docs/contributing/README.md

    1. Extracting a patient's disease(s) from available text when it (they) are not given explicitly.
-Currently, the first disease encounter is used when this occurs -- employing more sophisticated approaches, such as the NegEx algorithm could be helpful.
+Currently, the first disease encounter is used when this occurs -- employing more sophisticated approaches, such as the NegEx algorithm, could be helpful.
 Expertise in NLP would go along way here.

    2. Detecting visual problems in images, such as arrows or text.
       These images need to be detected so they can be removed from any